tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 ### 6. Instructor Do: Stopwords (10 min)

 This activity introduces the concept and implementation of stopwords.
-In English, there are many words that are important to grammar and expression but have no topical significance—these include some of the most common words in the language, such as "is," "her," "for," etc. In NLP, these words are called stopwords.
-For many use cases in which we hope to summarize the contents of a corpus—such as frequency analysis or topic modelling, for example—we want to take these words out in preprocessing so they don't distract from the topically important words and phrases.
-We will also take a look at a way of stripping out non-alphabetic characters, which we might want to do for a similar reason.
+These are words that, for analysis purposes, do not have informational content.

 **Files:**

 Solved: [stopwords.ipynb](Activities/03-Ins_Stopwords/Solved/stopwords.ipynb)

+Open the lesson slides, move to the "Stopwords" section, and highlight the following:

+* In English, many words are important to grammar and expression but have no topical significance—these include some of the most common words in the language, such as "the," "there," "in," etc. In NLP, these words are called _stopwords_.

+* For many use cases in which we hope to summarize the contents of a corpus—such as frequency analysis or topic modelling, for example—we want to take these words out in preprocessing so they don't distract from the topically important words and phrases.

+* Today, you will learn how to stripe out non-alphabetic characters, which we might want to do for a similar reason.

+* Stopwords are often removed because they don’t distinguish between relevant and irrelevant content.

-Walkthrough, the notebook, taking care to allow time for students to look at the output of each step.
+Walkthrough, the Jupyter notebook, taking care to allow time for students to look at the output of each step.

 For simplicity's sake, we're only going to use one sentence from the article to demonstrate stopwording.
 Note that these techniques can be applied to entire documents or corpora, as well.